Corporate Governance

 Stephen Pinkerton, the Chief Financial Officer is responsible for shaping and executing the financial strategy and operational direction of the Company, as well as the overall financial reporting and compliance requirements of the Company.

-Elaine Sullivan, Senior Independent Non-Executive Director is Chair of the Nomination Committee.
-Elaine is a member of the Remuneration Committee and Audit & Risk Committee.
+Elaine Sullivan, Senior Independent Non-Executive Director is Chair of the Remuneration and Nomination Committees.
+Elaine is a member of the Audit & Risk Committee.

 Martin Gouldstone, an Independent Non-Executive Director is Chair of the Audit & Risk Committee and is a member of the Remuneration Committee and Nomination Committee.